-If you would like a quick look around at some Whistler family fun, check out this 1 minute Youtube video:
+If you would like a quick look around at some Whistler family fun, check out this 1 minute video.

-My kids cut their first turns in Whistler kids ski lessons.
+My kids cut their first turns with the Whistler kids ski camp programs.
 I still remember dropping my eldest off at the age of three for a 5-day Whistler kids camp and thinking that there was no way that he would be skiing by the end of the week.
 Boy, was I wrong.
 He was up and going in his pizza stance by the end of day 2.

 First of all, kids under 6 years of age always ski and ride for free at Whistler Blackcomb.
 Please note that a child still needs to have a scannable pass picked up from one of the ticket offices (or included with kids lesson packages).

 Children living in Canada and Washington State can participate in the Epic School Kids Program.
 This fantastic program offers kids from kindergarten through grade 5 (with proof of residency) the following:

 - 1 free ski lesson for kids who have never tried skiing or snowboarding

 - 1 free rental for kids who have never tried skiing or snowboarding.

 - To register your child for the EPIC School Kids program, click here and book your child’s lesson through Whistler Blackcomb Reservations 1-800-766-0449.